 9:30am to 12:30pm

-He also shared other photographers work such as Henri Cartier-Bresson, considered by most to be the father of street photography, and Lene Marie Fossom, a severely anorexic artist whose portraits of Syrian refugees resonated with Peter.
+He also shared other photographers’ works such as Henri Cartier-Bresson, considered by most to be the father of street photography, and Lene Marie Fossom, a severely anorexic artist whose portraits of Syrian refugees resonated with Peter.

 After our morning sessions, we photographed the city on our own.
 Peter escorted us on two group excursions to Times Square and Coney Island, though we shot separately once we arrived.

-To help those new to New York, Peter provided a list of locations such as Harlem, Chinatown and Grand Central Terminal, that are typically filled with people, visually interesting and a hotbed of interaction.
+To help those new to New York, Peter provided a list of locations such as Harlem, Chinatown, and Grand Central Terminal, which are typically filled with people, visually interesting and a hotbed of interaction.

-During our critiques Peter was happy to answer all of our questions but overall he progressed at a pretty rapid pace, stopping now and then to relate a relevant example or story from his past.
+During our critiques, Peter was happy to answer all of our questions, but overall he progressed at a rapid pace, stopping now and then to relate relevant examples or stories from his career.

-Peter gave us enormous latitude in terms of what, where and how we photographed New York with two exceptions.
-He wanted us to commit to color or black and white and to stick with a single focal length.
-(I went with black and white and my favorite lens for street photography, my Canon 35mm f1.4.)
+Peter gave us enormous latitude regarding what, where, and how we photographed New York, with two exceptions.
+He wanted us to commit to a color or black and white and a single focal length.
+I went with black and white the best focal length for street photography for me was my Canon 35mm f1.4.)